 Now, we are already into something.
 It’s not just a single range.
 It is a comprehensive list that shows a lot of possible future scenarios.

 Cycle Time and Work in Progress

 Cycle time is time that elapsed from the start of work on a given feature till it was finished.
-Work in Progress (WIP) is a number of items that has been started and hasn’t been finished at any given moment.
-A nice thing is that we need only two dates per each work item to figure out both cycle time and WIP: start date and finish date.
+Work in Progress (WIP) is a number of items that have been started and haven’t been finished at any given moment.
+A nice thing is that we need only two dates per work item to figure out both cycle time and WIP: start date and finish date.

 One big gain from such a strategy is that we can start a simulation even with fairly few data samples.
 We don’t need to wait long weeks till we have enough data samples for throughput.
 It also takes the ongoing situation into account.
 We’d see different dynamics and predictability in a team with lots of Work in Progress and long cycle times than in a team that limits WIP and has short cycle times.

-For those willing to dig deeper into the details of how these simulation can be done, I recommend Forecasting and Simulating Software Development Projects authored by Troy Magennis.
+For those willing to dig deeper into the details of how this simulation can be done, I recommend Forecasting and Simulating Software Development Projects authored by Troy Magennis.

 Estimation and Forecasting

-In the title of the post I referred to both estimation and forecasting.
+In the title of the post, I referred to both estimation and forecasting.
 So far I have referred only to the former.
 What is the other thing then?
-The last approaches, which employ statistical simulation instead of expert guesses, are typically called forecasting.
+The last approach, which employs statistical simulation instead of expert guesses, is typically called forecasting.

 Where exactly does the estimation end and forecasting start on the path I’ve just walked you through?
 Personally, I don’t think the answer to this question is that important.
 What matters is being aware of available methods and understanding how they work.